oracle-livelabs/adb/adb-prometheus/create-schema-and-package/create-schema-and-package.md

     GRANT SELECT ON V$WAITCLASSMETRIC TO prom_exporter;
     GRANT SELECT ON DBA_TABLESPACE_USAGE_METRICS TO prom_exporter;

-    -- Grant access to ACD_ cross-container views (ADB-D specific) GRANT ALL ON ACD_V$SYSMETRIC TO prom_exporter;
+    -- Grant access to ACD_ cross-container views (Autonomous AI Database specific) GRANT ALL ON ACD_V$SYSMETRIC TO prom_exporter;
     GRANT ALL ON ACD_V$WAITCLASSMETRIC TO prom_exporter;
     ```

-    > **Note:** ADB enforces password complexity — use a minimum of 12 characters with uppercase, lowercase, digit, and special character.
+    > **Note:** Autonomous AI Database enforces password complexity — use a minimum of 12 characters with uppercase, lowercase, digit, and special character.

-    > **ADB-D Note:** The `ACD_V$` views are cross-container views specific to ADB-D. They require `GRANT ALL` instead of `GRANT SELECT`.
-These views provide the real-time system metrics and wait class data that the standard `V$` equivalents may not populate on ADB-D.
+    > **Autonomous AI Database Note:** The `ACD_V$` views are cross-container views specific to Autonomous AI Database.
+They require `GRANT ALL` instead of `GRANT SELECT`.
+These views provide the real-time system metrics and wait class data that the standard `V$` equivalents may not populate on Autonomous AI Database.

 ## Task 2: Enable the Schema for ORDS